Robinlovelace/open-gat/README.md

 Table 1 shows that popular transport planning tools have differing levels of geographic capabilities.
-It should be noted that the geographic capabilities were assessed based on reading of publicly available manuals (to be linked to in an appendex accompanying this paper) and that each software product is actively developed, meaning that the results may change with additional information and subsequent releases.
+It should be noted that the geographic capabilities were assessed based on reading of publicly available manuals (to be linked to in an appendix accompanying this paper) and that each software product is actively developed, meaning that the results may change with additional information and subsequent releases.
 An interesting pattern is that the open source options —